Turso vs DynamoDB for Solo Developers

 Vendor lock-in is asymmetric.
 Turso uses libSQL, a fork of SQLite.
 Your data is in a standard SQL database.
 Migrating to regular SQLite, Postgres, or MySQL is straightforward SQL export/import.
 DynamoDB uses a proprietary API.
 Migrating off DynamoDB means rewriting your entire data access layer.
 There's no "export to standard format" path.

 Cost predictability.
-Turso's pricing is simple: free tier, then $29/mo.
-DynamoDB's pricing depends on read/write units, storage, data transfer, secondary indexes, and streams.
+Turso's pricing is simple.
+You start free, then the Developer plan is $4.99 a month and the Scaler plan is $24.92 a month, each with generous metered allowances.
+DynamoDB's pricing depends on read and write request units, storage, data transfer, secondary indexes, and streams.
 You can optimize it to be cheap, but you can also accidentally create expensive query patterns.
 Solo developers benefit from predictable costs.

 Write patterns.
 Turso's SQLite foundation means single-writer.
 One write at a time.
 DynamoDB handles concurrent writes naturally across partitions.
 For write-heavy applications, DynamoDB has an architectural advantage.
 For typical read-heavy web apps, this difference doesn't matter.